 So, what can you do?

 - Fit a motion sensor in your home.
 Panasonic Motion Sensors can help you detect intruders in your home.
 Costing less than £40, the sensors detect movement in your home when there shouldn’t be any, and can then send an alert to your smart device, can set off a home alarm, or can activate other smart home devices.
+These are definitely the best technology for families worried about their homes.

 - If you have an alarm, make sure you set it.
 So many people have alarms fitted and then don’t actually bother to use them.
 Set the alarm before you leave the house, and make sure your contact numbers are up to date.